tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/request-limits-and-throttling.md

 ---
-title: Azure Sentinel request limits and throttling
+title: Microsoft Sentinel request limits and throttling
-description: Describes how to use throttling with Azure Sentinel requests when subscription limits have been reached. ms.topic: conceptual ms.date: 07/22/2021 ms.custom: seodec18, devx-track-azurepowershell
+description: Describes how to use throttling with Microsoft Sentinel requests when subscription limits have been reached. ms.topic: conceptual ms.date: 07/22/2021 ms.custom: seodec18, devx-track-azurepowershell
 ---
-# Throttling Azure Sentinel requests
+# Throttling Microsoft Sentinel requests

-This article describes how Azure Sentinel throttles requests for specific API calls, including specific throttling limits per API.
+This article describes how Microsoft Sentinel throttles requests for specific API calls, including specific throttling limits per API.

-## Azure Sentinel minimum throttling limits
+## Microsoft Sentinel minimum throttling limits

 Throttling limits can differ between APIs.
 The following table lists the API operations where throttling applies, as well as the minimum supported limits.